influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/flight/python-flightsql-dbapi.md

 weight: 201
 ---

-The [Python `flightsql-dbapi` Flight SQL DBAPI library](https://github.com/influxdata/flightsql-dbapi) integrates with Python applications using SQL to query data stored in an {{% cloud-name %}} bucket.
+The [Python `flightsql-dbapi` Flight SQL DBAPI library](https://github.com/influxdata/flightsql-dbapi) integrates with Python applications using SQL to query data stored in an {{% product-name %}} bucket.
 The `flightsql-dbapi` library uses the [Flight SQL protocol](https://arrow.apache.org/docs/format/FlightSql.html) to query and retrieve data.

 {{% note %}}
 #### Use InfluxDB v3 client libraries